-Goals and Objectives Objective 1A: Improve safety at conflict points between pedestrians and motor vehicles, especially at intersections Objective 2A: Identify a priority pedestrian network that connects key generators and develop a plan to build these connections Objective 2B: Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Objective 3G: Include appropriate improvements for each travel mode as part of reconstruction or new construction projects within the public right-of-way Project Description Evaluate pedestrian crossing improvements for Pioneer Avenue intersections.
+Goals and Objectives Objective 1A Improve safety at conflict points between pedestrians and motor vehicles, especially at intersections Objective 2A Identify a priority pedestrian network that connects key generators and develop a plan to build these connections Objective 2B Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Objective 3G Include appropriate improvements for each travel mode as part of reconstruction or new construction projects within the public right-of-way Project Description Evaluate pedestrian crossing improvements for Pioneer Avenue intersections.
 Community members identified the main intersections along Pioneer Avenue as being high stress locations for pedestrian crossings.
 An engineering study is needed to determine whether existing crossing treatments should be improved and what treatment(s) should be applied.
 Examples of treatments to be considered include high-visibility pavement markings, curb extensions, and rectangular rapid flashing beacons.
 There is already a plan in place to improve the intersections along Pioneer Avenue at Main Street and at Svedlund Street as part of the HAP Loop project.
 Benefits Eliminates barriers to walking and improves safety.
-Challenges Attaining funding Right-of-way and utilities may be a concern Related Projects HAP Loop Project (ongoing) 6.2.6 Old Town Connections as an Extension of HAP Loop
+Attaining funding.
+Challenges Right-of-way and utilities may be a concern.

-6.2.6 Old Town Connections as an Extension of HAP Loop
+Old Town Connections as an Extension of HAP Loop